SmithsonianWorkshops/advanced-hydra-workshops/conda.md

 ### Our reccomendations for settings

-- `conda config --set channel_priority strict` Lower priority channels are not searched to find a compatible version of a program. (default is `flexible`)
+- `conda config --set channel_priority strict` (lower priority channels are not searched to find a compatible version of a program; default is `flexible`).

-Add channels in this order. `defaults` will be lowest and `conda-forge` highest.
+Add channels in this order: `defaults` will be lowest priority and `conda-forge` highest priority.
 ```
 conda config --add channels defaults
 conda config --add channels bioconda